Home of Anne and Carl Braden

 Backstory and Context

-Anne and Carl Braden also assisted in the desegregation of residencies.
-In 1954 the Bradens helped Andrew Wade and his family purchase a home in an all-white Louisville, KY community.
-The Bradens bought the home and switched the title to Mr. Wade but shortly after the home was bombed by their white neighbors.
-Because of the help they gave the Wades, the Bradens were falsely charged with the bombing and accused of communism.
-During the early 1950s this accusation was commonly made of people who tried to change the status quo and sway political opinion.
-The charges against the Bradens were eventually dropped but their reputation among other whites was forever tarnished.
-While the Bradens were criticized in the white community, their house was a warm meeting place for organizations like the Student Nonviolent Coordinating Committee (SNCC) and the NAACP.
-Prominent figures such as Rosa Parks, Martin Luther King Jr., and Angela Davis also visited the Braden’s home during their efforts.
+Anne and Carl Braden risked their livelihoods and lives when they assisted African American families in purchasing homes outside of segregated neighborhoods.
+In 1954, for example, the Bradens helped Andrew Wade and his family purchase a home in an all-white Louisville suburb.
+The Bradens bought the home and then switched the title to Mr. Wade.
+After the Wade family moved in, the home was bombed by their white neighbors.
+Because of the help they gave the Wades, the Bradens were falsely charged with the bombing.
+Similar to other liberal supporters of civil rights, the Bradens were accused of being supporters of communism.
+Such an accusation was difficult to prove or disprove and could lead to serious repercussions in Cold War America.
+During the early 1950s, these kinds of vague accusations were common for those who tried to change the status quo and sway political opinion on civil rights.
+Although the charges against the Bradens for bombing the home they had purchased were eventually dropped, the couple faced backlash and threats from white residents for decades.
+While the Bradens found little support among white residents, their house became a meeting place for organizations like the Student Nonviolent Coordinating Committee (SNCC) and the NAACP.
+Prominent figures such as Rosa Parks, Martin Luther King Jr., and Angela Davis also visited the Braden’s home during the 1950s and 1960s.

 "Faces of Liberty: Anne & Carl Braden."
 American Civil Liberties Union of Kentucky.
 Accessed September 20, 2017. http://www.aclu-ky.org/articles/faces-of-liberty-anne-carl-braden/